 While not required, most students find it convenient to own their own computer and printer.
 For recommendations on specific computer specifications, as well as information on special technology discounts for AU students, please visit our computer recommendations webpage at www.american.edu/oit/hardware/Recommendations.cfm.

 Here are some general guidelines:

-- If funds permit, the single best enhancement that can be made for any system is an increase in the amount of random access memory (RAM) installed.
+If funds permit, the single best enhancement that can be made for any system is an increase in the amount of random access memory (RAM) installed.
 We also recommend a Solid State (SSD) hard drive if possible.